-The PADAUNG(or PAH-DAWNG)tribes of the Karen Hill people; pronounced KAHRIN or KAH-REE-UNG; have long been re-known for their carpentry skills.
-Today they source all their materials, not from the forests as they have done in the past, but by recycling timber from old wagons, wagon wheels, old houses, ploughs& farm implements, old machinery, animal water troughs and even old boats, much of which is nearly 150 years old.
+The PADAUNG(or PAH-DAWNG) tribes of the Karen Hill people; pronounced KAHRIN or KAH-REE-UNG; have long been re-known for their carpentry skills.
+Today they source all their materials not from the forests as they have done in the past, but by recycling timber from old wagons, wagon wheels, old houses, ploughs & farm implements, old machinery, animal water troughs and even old boats, much of which is nearly 150 years old.

 Basically anything made of wood is re-used to make these unique products.
 The timber is traditionally stored in the open until needed.
 The furniture and handicrafts are almost always made from Teakwood, with a little Rosewood and Monkeywood added in some pieces.
-The beauty of their handicrafts can only be found there, so are very unique.
+The beauty of their handicrafts can only be found in that location so are very unique.
 As a result, tribal populations have begun to grow again.
 The importer encourages the villagers to utilise each individual’s unique and personal skills to produce over 20,000 different items on a regular basis.
 Most of the items produced go to the United States and Canada.
 Some go exclusively to New Zealand, as the importer lives in New Zealand whenever he is not in Thailand.

-The importer has often taken other New Zealanders to the hill-tribe villages and almost all say that it is an absolutely wonderful experience, and one, which they will never forget.
+The importer has often taken other New Zealanders to the hill-tribe villages and almost all say that it is an absolutely wonderful experience and one which they will never forget.

 While a majority have clean running water, they do not have road access or electric power, but are content the traditional water buffalo cart and elephant as the favoured mode of transportation.